tinode/chat/docs/faq.md

 ### Q: What are the options for enabling push notifications?<br/>
-**A**: You can use Tinode Push Gateway (TNPG) or you can use Google FCM:
+**A**: You can use [Tinode Push Gateway (TNPG)](https://github.com/tinode/chat/tree/master/server/push/tnpg) or you can use [Google FCM](https://firebase.google.com/docs/cloud-messaging):
- * _Tinode Push Gateway_ requires minimum configuration changes by sending pushes on behalf of Tinode.
+ * _Tinode Push Gateway_ uses Tinode servers to send pushes on your behalf.
+It requires minumum setup: your server sends request to TNPG, which forwards it to Google FCM or Apple APNS.
- * _Google FCM_ does not rely on Tinode infrastructure for pushes but requires you to build your own mobile apps (iOS and Android).
+ * _Google FCM_ does not rely on Tinode infrastructure for pushes but requires you to build and release your own mobile apps (iOS and Android).

 ### Q: How to setup push notifications with Tinode Push Gateway?<br/>
 **A**: Enabling TNPG push notifications requires two steps:
- * register at console.tinode.co and obtain a TNPG token.
+ * register at [console.tinode.co](https://console.tinode.co) and obtain a TNPG token.
  * configure server with the token.
 See detailed instructions [here](../server/push/tnpg/).

 ### Q: How to setup push notifications with Google FCM?<br/>
 **A**: This option requires you to build and release your own mobile apps.
-If you do not want to do it, the the TNPG option above.
+If you do not want to do it, use the TNPG option above.

 Enabling FCM push notifications requires the following steps:
- * enable push sending from the server
+ * enable push sending from the server.
- * enable receiving pushes in the clients
+ * enable receiving pushes in the clients.

 #### Server and TinodeWeb